learn-in-practice/h1/README.md

 # h1
-you have to believe in yourself.
+You have to believe in yourself.